pipebots/t6_rflib/README.md

 ## Overview

-This module contains various utility functions that I use in my work on the electromagnetic modelling of sewer pipes.
+This module contains various utility functions that are used in Theme 6's work on the electromagnetic modelling of sewer pipes.
 A lot of them are general purpose and can be applied to other situations.
 The functions themselves are not particularly optimised for performance at the moment.

+There are currently four submodules:

+- `antennas` - Currently has a few basic functions for calculating Fresnel zones, far-field distances, and current through a Hertzian dipole.
+Potential to merge work on patch and horn antenna design into here.
+- `conversions` - Helper functions for moving between different units popular in electromagnetics, e.g. linear magnitude to dB, dB to Np, etc.
+- `dielectrics` - Functions to deal with the different representations of a material's complex relative permittivity.
+Used extensively in setting up and running gprMax simulations and theoretical analysis of lossy waveguides.
+- `propagation` - Functions related to electromagnetic wave propagation in various media.

 ## Requirements